 algorithms and data structures

 Textbook.The textbook Algorithms, 4th Edition by Robert Sedgewick and Kevin Wayne [ Amazon · Pearson · InformIT ] surveys the most important algorithms and data structures in use today.
+We motivate each algorithm that we address by examining its impact on applications to science, engineering, and industry.
 The textbook is organized into six chapters:

 - Chapter 1: Fundamentals introduces a scientific and engineering basis for comparing algorithms and making predictions.
 It also includes our programming model.

 - Chapter 2: Sorting considers several classic sorting algorithms, including insertion sort, mergesort, and quicksort.
-It also includes a binary heap implementation of a priority queue.
+It also features a binary heap implementation of a priority queue.

 - Chapter 5: Strings investigates specialized algorithms for string processing, including radix sorting, substring search, tries, regular expressions, and data compression.

 - Chapter 6: Context highlights connections to systems programming, scientific computing, commercial applications, operations research, and intractability.